KC2016/Statistics-Analytics/Excel Power Tools for Data Analysis/readme.md

 <span style="color:red">Power Query does not work at the cell level, whereas you can in Excel.</span>

 **Question 3:
 Alex was working in Power Query and loaded the data into a new worksheet.
 He notices that he has made an error and needs to undo one of his steps.
-What should he do?
+What should he do?**

 <span style="color:red">A: Go to Queries & Connections, choose the relevant query, click on Edit, go to Query Settings, and delete the relevant Applied Step</span>

+---

 ### Opening datasets from